TikTok Safety In Schools: An Online Guide for Educators & Parents

 Family Connect App child monitoring screenshot

 Parents need access to cutting edge technology that allows them to have useful insights, apply appropriate filters, and easily control their children’s Internet usage.
-Among other features, the Family Zone Connect app allows parents to manage screen time, limit social media, set bed and study times, and block specific types of content.
+Qustodio's parental control app allows parents to manage screen time, limit social media, set bed and study times, and block specific types of content.

 Meanwhile, the Linewize Community program provides parents access to their own district’s custom-made Online Safety Hub, the central location for advice and support regarding topics like cyberbullying, getting your child their first smartphone, and making social media platforms safer for teenagers.